A Wedding Gift for a Prince

 Emperor Nicholas I

-Emperor Nicholas the 1st gave each of his sons a palace in St. Petersburg for their wedding, so it’s no surprise that the emperor had Nicholaevsky Palace built between 1853-61 for his 3rd son as a wedding gift to him and his new bride, Alexandra.
+Emperor Nicholas the 1st gave each of his sons a palace in St. Petersburg for their wedding and had Nicholaevsky Palace built between 1853-61 for his 3rd son as a wedding gift to him and his new bride, Alexandra.

 The location was chosen for the palace because the first permanent bridge across the Neva was recently built nearby.